particle-iot/docs/src/content/reference/datasheets/m-series/muon-samples.md

 Be sure to connect the Wi-Fi/BLE antenna to the M-SoM itself, not the U.FL connector on the Muon (21).
 Future versions of the Muon will not have this connector on the base board.

+You may find it easier to attach the antenna connectors before putting the Muon in the case.

 ## Device setup

 To set up your Muon preview device, connect a USB-C cable from connector 3 to your computer, then proceed to [setup.particle.io](https://setup.particle.io/) to complete the setup of your device.